-Whether your company is a tiny start-up or a veteran industry leader, it seems to be that we are all constantly focused on client retention.
+Whether your company is a tiny start-up or a veteran industry leader, it seems to be that we are all constantly focused on client or customer retention.
 It is a topic of conversation almost every time I am sitting with a business owner.
 We see it on a daily (if not hourly) basis while we watch tv, as companies desperately attempt to have you identify with their brand and thus engage with their products over any other’s.
 Money is spent hand over fist every year in research alone trying to find the best way to retain clients.
 So, let’s take a quick look into the psychology behind the concept of loyalty, the importance of client retention, and some of the best practices.

 As a psych grad myself, I tend to try and grasp a bit of the psychology behind concepts whenever tackling anything client related.
 Client retention always seems to be the topic that makes the most sense for this psychological launching platform process.
 I am a bit of a platonist, so rather than jumping into something like “marketing psychology” or “brand psychology”, I prefer to focus on the concept of loyalty in the general sense and the psychology behind it.

 One theme of loyalty that I’ve found stringed through a number of psychological writings seem to be that it is an extremely complex emotion (duh) that centers itself around self-preservation.
 It is from here that the concepts become a bit more complicated as self-preservation in terms of loyalty could mean a moral preservation rather than something more direct like physical preservation (i.e. literal survival).
 I recommend to take a look into the dream meanings by Layne Dalfen, if you are interested to know about dream analysis.
 While many theories exist to explain why we dream, no one yet fully understands their purpose, let alone how to interpret the meaning of dreams.
 Dreams can be mysterious, but understanding the meaning of our dreams can be downright baffling.

 I feel it is extremely important if not anything else to understand loyalty from this aspect.
 The idea that loyalty stems subconsciously from the angle of self-preservation.
 That in creating an unwritten contract, we tie ourselves to people or brands or groups in order to feel a sense of security.
 Whether it is a self-preservation of emotions, moral identity, physical harm, etc. at its’ root we tend to use loyalty as a way to protect ourselves.
 I could continue to ramble on going deeper and deeper into the psychology of loyalty but for the purpose of this blog post, this particular point is a good launching point.